jsiek/deduce/BinaryTree.md

 ```{.deduce #ti_index}
 define ti_index : < E > fn(TreeIter<E>) -> Nat = λ iter { num_nodes(ti_take(iter))}
 ```

+## Conclusion

+This completes the implementation of the 5 tree iterator operations.
+In Part 2 of this blog post, we will prove that these operations are correct.

 <!--
 ```{.deduce file=BinaryTree.pf}